 Further, nothing in such Guidelines should be interpreted to affect the sovereign rights of States over their natural resources, including their entitlement to set terms and conditions on access and benefit-sharing.
 Guidelines would be voluntary and illustrative only.
-They would be no substitute for relevant international, regional or national legislation.
+They would be no substitute for relevant international, regional or national legislation.88

 Traditional knowledge is often associated with genetic resources, and this can provide valuable insights into how genetic resources can be preserved, maintained, and used for the benefit of humanity.
 The Guidelines also apply to traditional knowledge associated with genetic resources.
+The Guidelines also apply to traditional knowledge associated with genetic resources.